 How to stream World Cup games from around the world

-With the 2014 World Cup final kicking off this Sunday, it’s time to figure out where you’ll be taking in all the action.
+With the 2018 World Cup kicking off this Thursday, it’s time to figure out where you’ll be taking in all the action.
 If you’re not headed to the local pub, or don’t get coverage on your TV, you can still watch every match online.

 Of course, most of the streams mentioned below are region locked.
 So if you’re not in one of the countries mentioned below or you want to watch another country’s broadcast, you can use an app like TunnelBear to change your location.

-iTV and BBC in the UK will have complete coverage of every match, starting with the first match England plays against Italy on June 14.
-Both services will be streaming matches live through their apps and sites.
+iTV and BBC in the UK will have complete coverage of every match, with the national broadcasters splitting the coverage.
+Both services will be streaming matches live through their apps and sites – and both will show the final simultaneously.

 To get the best results for streaming any of these matches, you’ll need a decent internet connection.
 Most sites recommend at least a 1.1 Mbps connection to ensure you get a smooth video feed during the match.
 You can test how fast your internet connection is using a speedtest service.